Asokananda – No Night in Freedom

 Asokananda’s heart led him to a Lahu hill tribe village in northern Thailand.
 There he married and lived with his Lahu wife and son and adopted sons until the end of his days at aged 50.
 In the rolling, peaceful hills of sleepy northern Thailand, he founded a center for teaching and research, where, still to this day, the study and practice of the different techniques of Thai massage continues.
 He taught Thai massage and built the Sunshine Network (now a huge network of teachers around the world) from this base.
 So, through him, this village became a center for Thai massage, and the school continues to operate there.

-Once a year he would take a group of a dozen people deep into the jungle to set up a one month silent meditation camp.
-He would hold the space for everyone to go through their cravings and aversions in the very simplistic nature of the jungle with a rigid daily programme of vipassana meditation and pali chanting.
+Once a year he would take a group of a dozen people deep into the jungle to set up a one-month silent meditation camp.
+He would hold the space for everyone to go through their cravings and aversions in the very simplistic nature of the jungle with a rigid daily program of vipassana meditation and pali chanting.
 When this group would come back from their jungle silence the light in their eyes would shine.

 His book “The Art of Traditional Thai Massage”, published in Bangkok in 1990, was the first publication on Thai massage in any language other than Thai.
 It was translated into many languages and it is still a reference for many Thai massage students.
 Often known as “The Red Book”.